mvance/summarize/docs/llm.md

   - This is *soft guidance* to the model (no hard truncation).
   - Minimum numeric value: 50 chars.
   - Default: `long`.
+  - Output format stays paragraph-based for all presets unless you override the prompt.
 - `--max-output-tokens <count>`
   - Hard cap for output tokens (optional).
   - If omitted, no max token parameter is sent (provider default).